Only in Cuba: why Havana should be on your ultimate travel hit list

 One of a kind

 Contradictory, confusing and ultimately charming, a trip to Cuba will make your senses spin and your mind boggle.
 Because there is hands-down no other place on earth like it.
 Combining old-world elegance with Communist curiosities, if, like me, you only had a handful of days to spare in Cuba, make Havana your first stop.
-While there's much to explore on this tiny island, a short sojourn on the island isn't complete with a stay in the country's capital.
+While there's much to explore on this tiny island, a short sojourn here isn't complete with a stay in the country's capital.
 Teeming with fascinating history, stunning architecture and classic '50s American cars, the bustling city has much to offer in the way of entertainment.
 Here, I share my brief (and by no means exhaustive) cheat sheet to the country's capital city.

 Related story: Buro city guide: Positano

 While there are a few ways to get there, most people fly via Mexico or the Bahamas.
 It's easy enough to organise a trip (including transfers and hotels) with a travel agent, but it can be just as easy (and much cheaper) to book flights with a travel agent and find your own accommodation and catch a cab to the city once you arrive.

 Where to stay

 There are two main options for accommodation in Cuba - hotels or Casa particulares aka home stays in the spare room of a local Cuban family.
 Many of the hotels in Havana, like Hotel Saratoga (where Beyoncé and Jay-Z stayed), the slightly run-down Hotel Plaza (where I stayed) and the more regal Hotel Inglaterra or five-star Iberostar Parque Central (which boasts a rooftop pool) are government owned, so if you're looking for a way to support an actual Cuban household, choose the casa particulares option.